 I love teaching about love and sexuality, both because it is such a huge issue that is largely avoided in the Christian church and also because l have spent the last 21 on a journey trying to learn what it means to be married.
-It was interesting to be reflecting on our journey while I taught at Knox.

 I have written before about how I love Leeanne.
 Loving someone though doesn’t mean that the relationship will be simple.
 I haven’t yet met a person married for more than 6 weeks who would say their relationship was simple.